Mohamed-Tamer-Ai/SIC_Bootcamp_TechNova_Project/README.md

 ---

-*Prepared by: SIC Head of Data Analysis | Science in Code Community*
+*Prepared for: Science in Code Community*